RedChimera/IWD2EE/readme.md

 25. Revised Battle Square
 26. Minor Damage Resistance for Armor and Shields
 27. Race Revisions
+28. Revise racial level adjustment/ECL
-28. Enemies give the same amount of experience regardless of the party's level
+29. Enemies give the same amount of experience regardless of the party's level
-29. Adjust encounter level-scaling
+30. Adjust encounter level-scaling
-30. Reduce enemy HP bonuses in Heart of Fury Mode
+31. Reduce enemy HP bonuses in Heart of Fury Mode
-31. Reduce enemy attack bonuses in Heart of Fury Mode
+32. Reduce enemy attack bonuses in Heart of Fury Mode
-32. Reduce enemy saving throw bonuses in Heart of Fury Mode
+33. Reduce enemy saving throw bonuses in Heart of Fury Mode
-33. Weaken allied summoned creatures in Heart of Fury Mode
+34. Weaken allied summoned creatures in Heart of Fury Mode
-34. Have the party start with experience in Heart of Fury Mode
+35. Have the party start with experience in Heart of Fury Mode
-35. Reduce the delay between sneak attacks
+36. Reduce the delay between sneak attacks
-36. Increase the level cap
+37. Increase the level cap
-37. Always learn spells from scrolls successfully
+38. Always learn spells from scrolls successfully
-38. Add attacks of opportunity to the game
+39. Add attacks of opportunity to the game
-39. Change the way ability scores are assigned at character creation
+40. Change the way ability scores are assigned at character creation
-40. Add more traps
+41. Add more traps
-41. Add key bindings for automating buffing
+42. Add key bindings for automating buffing

 ## IWD2EE Core